 Labradoodle Vs Goldendoodle Health

-These conditions are rare and shouldn’t be used to influence your desire to welcome a Doodle into your family.
+These health problems are rare and shouldn’t be used to influence your desire to welcome a Doodle into your family.
 They are only listed here as some of the conditions to watch for and make sure of the parent’s health records.

 Some of the health issues that are shared by both Goldendoodles and Labradoodles are as follows: